 Veterans Day is observed annually on November 11.
 It’s a holiday honoring men and women who have served in the U.S. armed forces, on the anniversary of the end of World War I.

 History of Veterans Day

 Veterans Day, originally celebrated as Armistice Day, was first issued on November 11, 1919, by President Woodrow Wilson a year after the end of World War I. The purpose of Armistice Day was to honor the fallen soldiers of the Great War for their sacrifice and bravery.
 Seven years later, in 1926, Congress adopted a resolution requesting that President Calvin Coolidge issue annual proclamations on November 11, making Armistice Day a legal holiday.

 In 1945, World War II veteran Raymond Weeks had the idea to expand Armistice Day to celebrate all veterans rather than just the ones who died in World War I. He led a delegation to General Dwight Eisenhower, who was all for the idea.
-Weeks then conducted the first Veterans Day celebration in 1945 in Alabama and every year until his death in 1985.
+Weeks then conducted the first Veterans Day celebration in 1945 in Alabama and every year until he died in 1985.
 In 1982, he was honored by President Reagan with the Presidential Citizenship Medal.
 Weeks was also named the ‘Father of Veterans Day’ by Elizabeth Dole.